 The Company is a party to a variety of agreements pursuant to which it may be obligated to indemnify the other party with respect to certain matters.
 Typically, these obligations arise in the context of contracts entered into by the Company, under which the Company customarily agrees to hold the other party harmless against losses arising from a breach of representations and covenants related to such matters as title to assets sold and certain intellectual property rights.
 In each of these circumstances, payment by the Company is conditioned on the other party making a claim pursuant to the procedures specified in the particular contract, which procedures typically allow the Company to challenge the other party's claims.
-Further, the Company may have recourse against third parties for certain payments made by it under these agreements.
+Further, the Company's obligations under these agreements may be limited in terms of time and/or amount, and in some instances, the Company may have recourse against third parties for certain payments made by it under these agreements.

 It is not possible to predict the maximum potential amount of future payments under these or similar agreements due to the conditional nature of the Company's obligations and the unique facts and circumstances involved in each particular agreement.
 Historically, payments made by the Company under these agreements have not had a material effect on its business, financial condition, cash flows or results of operations.
-The Company believes that if it were to incur a loss in any of these matters, such loss should not have a material effect on its business, financial condition, cash flows or results of operations.
+The Company believes that if it were to incur a loss in any of these matters, such loss should not have a material effect on its business, financial conditions.